vouchrs/vouchrs/README.md

 - Verify `APPLE_PRIVATE_KEY_PATH` points to correct `.p8` file
 - Check Apple Team ID and Key ID are correct

+**"Passkey authentication failed"**
+- Ensure browser supports WebAuthn (modern browsers required)
+- Check that the domain is served over HTTPS (required for WebAuthn)
+- Verify passkey is registered for the current domain
+- Ensure biometric authentication or device PIN is properly configured

 **"Session cookie not found"**
 - Verify session secret is consistent across restarts
 - Check cookie security settings match your environment (HTTP vs HTTPS)

 **"User data not available"**
-- Ensure the `/oauth2/userinfo` endpoint is accessible
+- Ensure the `/auth/userinfo` endpoint is accessible
 - Check that both `vouchrs_session` and `vouchrs_user` cookies are present

 ## License